pragmatictesters/Selenium-WebDriver4.0-Java/README.md

-# Use of Java Streams API in Selenium Framework
+# Use of Java Streams API in a Selenium Framework

 ## Introduction
 Java streams package consists of classes, interfaces and enum to allows functional-style operations on the elements.
 The stream API can be used withing Selenium frameworks for
 1. Iterating over list of elements